renovatebot/renovate/lib/platform/gitlab/index.md

 This can be overridden by the experimental feature flag [`RENOVATE_X_SERVER_VERSION`](https://docs.renovatebot.com/self-hosted-experimental/#renovate_x_server_version).

 - Use `Draft:` MR prefix instead of `WIP:` prefix since `v13.2.0`
-- Do not truncate Markdown body to 25K since `v13.4.0`
+- Do not truncate Markdown body to 25K chars since `v13.4.0`
 - Allow configure reviewers since `v13.9.0`